crypticCaroline/ms1-plantfactory/README.md

 * [Carousel Images](https://unsplash.com/photos/VWcPlbHglYc)
 * [Carousel Image ](https://unsplash.com/photos/p_kICQCOM4s)

 I also used a pattern background of leaves for the form page and the What we offer section.
-This was to tie into the theme of the buisness and increase visual appeal.
+This was to tie into the theme of the business and increase visual appeal.

 [Pattern background](https://www.freepik.com/free-vector/mostera-background_4258347.htm#page=2&query=pattern+background+plant&position=46)